C23-PS163-EmoJournal/machine-learning-exploration/README.md

 14. male_surprise       156

 ## Data Augmentation
-Data augmentation dilakukan untuk mengatasi masalah ketidakseimbangan data.
-Data augmentation yang dilakukan adalah,
+Data augmentation is performed to address the issue of imbalanced data.
+The following data augmentation techniques are applied:
 1. Noise Injection
 2. Shifting
 3. Stretching
 4. Pitching

 ## Feature Extraction
-Feature extraction dilakukan untuk mengubah data menjadi bentuk yang lebih sederhana dan mudah dipahami oleh mesin.
-Feature extraction yang dilakukan adalah,
+Feature extraction is conducted to transform the data into a simplified form that can be easily understood by the machine.
+The following feature extraction techniques are employed:
 1. Zero Crossing Rate (ZCR): It measures the rate at which the audio signal changes its sign, which provides information about the frequency content and noisiness of the signal.
 2. Chroma feature based on Short-Time Fourier Transform (Chroma_stft): It represents the 12 different pitch classes in the audio signal and provides information about the harmonic content and tonal characteristics.
 3. Mel-frequency Cepstral Coefficients (MFCC): These coefficients capture the spectral shape of the audio signal by converting the power spectrum of the signal into a perceptually meaningful representation.
 They are commonly used in speech and music recognition tasks.